What is “Work to Residence”?

 1. You secure a job offer from a New Zealand employer who is accredited by Immigration New Zealand.

-2. You are granted a work visa.
+2. You are granted a work visa (this may be a temporary work visa at first).

 4. You apply for residence under a residence category if you meet salary and skill thresholds.
+Registration of qualifications or professional membership may be required for some roles.

 Some roles are eligible under the Green List pathways, which offer either: